School Holidays Tasmania 2026 - Tasmanian Term Dates

 Top Tasmanian Holiday Activities for Families

-Tasmania is the only place to see Tasmanian devils in the wild.
-Wildlife parks including Bonorong and Trowunna offer close encounters.
-Little penguins can be seen at various locations including Bicheno and Low Head.
-Wombats are commonly seen at Cradle Mountain at dusk.
+Tasmania is the only habitat of the Tasmanian devil (Sarcophilus harrisii) in the wild.
+Bonorong Wildlife Sanctuary (30 minutes from Hobart) and Trowunna Wildlife Sanctuary (near Mole Creek) house captive populations in natural enclosures.
+Little penguins (Eudyptula minor) emerge nightly at Bicheno and Low Head.
+Wombats are commonly sighted at Cradle Mountain at dusk.

 Practical Information for Tasmanian Families